 To augment this journey Refik has also designed an ‘Infinity Room’ for projecting images of the data he collected, and this immersive art experience – entitled ‘Sense of Heritage’ – is being revealed, in stages, around the globe.

-This article first appeared in the July 2021 issue of Prestige Thailand.
+This article first appeared in Prestige Thailand.